MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/enable-your-device-for-development.md

 ## Use group policies or registry keys to enable a device

 For most developers, you want to use the settings app to enable your device for debugging.
 In certain scenarios, such as automated tests, you can use other ways to enable your Windows 10 desktop device for development.
+Note that these steps will not enable the SSH server or allow the device to be targeted for remote deployment and debugging.

 You can use gpedit.msc to set the group policies to enable your device, unless you have Windows 10 Home.
 If you do have Windows 10 Home, you need to use regedit or PowerShell commands to set the registry keys directly to enable your device.

 **Use gpedit to enable your device**